Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Data analysis

 \subsection{I.German Stock Index Data}

 Stock market return distributions frequently exhibit heavy tails, a feature not commonly associated with the normal distribution.
-Consequently, it is more appropriate to analyze stock market return data using Cauchy distributions, which are known for their ability to model data with heavy tails.
+Consequently, it is more appropriate to analyze stock market return data using Cauchy distributions (\cite{khan2024testing}), which are known for their ability to model data with heavy tails.
 In this study, we examine the returns of the closing prices of the German Stock Index using the Cauchy distribution.
 The DAX (Deutscher Aktienindex) is a stock market index that includes the $30$ largest blue-chip companies listed on the Frankfurt Stock Exchange, representing a significant segment of the German equity market.

 In this study, we apply goodness-of-fit tests to a dataset consisting of $30$ returns of closing prices from the DAX (Deutscher Aktienindex).
 These data points were collected daily, starting from January $1, 1991$, while excluding weekends and public holidays.
 The dataset, rounded to seven decimal places, is provided in Table \ref{table:data1} and sourced from the \texttt{datasets} package in the R statistical software.
-Figure \ref{fig:data1} displays the Cauchy Q-Q plot, accompanied by a histogram with an overlaid Cauchy density function.
+Figure \ref{fig:data1} displays the histogram with an overlaid Cauchy density function.

 The values of JEL test statistic yield $0.3206$ with a p-value $0.5711$ and for AJEL test statistics is $0.3078$ with a p-value $0.5613$, whereas all other statistics are computed and presented in Table $9$ of \cite{mahdizadeh2019goodness}.
 For each test performed, the null hypothesis that the data are drawn from a Cauchy distribution cannot be rejected at the $0.05$ significance level.